What is intermittent fasting?

 How often should I do intermittent fasting?

 There is no one right answer to this question as everything depends on your goal and lifestyle.
-Follow personalized fasting eating plan that you can stick to for a long time and you will get the best results.
+Follow a personalized fasting eating plan that you can stick to for a long time and you will get the best results.
 But be aware that a long-term fasting may lead to severe health problems (2).

 How long should I do intermittent fasting to lose weight?